jky0516/Denoising_Diffusion/README.md

-# Denoising Diffusion Probabilistic Models Project
+# Denoising Diffusion Probabilistic Models for FDF generation

 This project implements Denoising Diffusion Probabilistic Models (DDPM) and their conditional variants, including classifier-free sampling and regressor-guided sampling, for studying the generizability of them on low and high Ka data.